 |---|---|---|---|

-| Armor | 3 Metal | Equip to passively absorb damage.
+| Armor | 3 Metal | Equip to absorb damage.
 50 HP. | Smith 20 |

 | Armor+ | 6 Metal | Superior armor.
 100 HP. | Smith 25 |

 | Shield | 3 Metal | Raise to block attacks.
-50 HP. | Smith 20 |
+50 HP, and it shatters at 0.
+Moving lowers it. | Smith 20 |

 | Shield+ | 6 Metal | Superior shield.
 100 HP. | Smith 25 |